-Davis earned his bachelor's degree from the David Eccles School of Business at the University of Utah and his master's degree from Weber State University.
+Jeff earned his bachelor's degree from the David Eccles School of Business at the University of Utah and his master's degree from Weber State University.

 TaskEasy's genesis was in solving a problem.
 Ken Davis was a property owner with a modest portfolio, dealing with the hassle of managing lawn care and snow removal in multiple cities.
 He was sinking countless hours into finding and vetting contractors, and then auditing the work to verify performance.
 Ken also discovered that pricing was often not fair to either him or the contractor, who felt they were "working two jobs," or "charging for travel and performing services for free."
 The entire services industry was plagued with inefficiencies, which caused unnecessary tension between customers and contractors.

-As an entrepreneur with several successful ventures under his belt, Davis was in the perfect position to solve the problem.
+As an entrepreneur with several successful ventures under his belt, Ken was in the perfect position to solve the problem.
 He began developing a method to make buying services for customers — and fulfilling services for contractors — as easy as buying products online.
 His proprietary, patent-pending solution established fair market pricing in 403 statistical metropolitan areas throughout the United States, bypassing the sunk time on bidding and establishing contracts.
 The system lets customers buy vetted, insured, and guaranteed services instantly.
 Contractors are freed up to spend more time performing billable work, and less on back office functions like scheduling, bidding, marketing, billing, and collecting.